When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Symptoms of Baby Trich

-Usually, baby trich sufferers show both emotional and physical symptoms.
-However, mental and emotional signs can be tricky to spot in toddlers since many do it unintentionally.
-Still, there are some ways you can detect it.
+Usually, sufferers show both emotional and physical symptoms.
+However, mental and emotional signs are tricky to spot in toddlers since they lack the vocabulary to explain their feelings.
+Still, there are physical cues you can watch for.

-Doctors are still unsure about this, although some studies suggest that lack of parent-infant interaction, low pain threshold, or parental aggression could be some of the triggers (4).
+Doctors are still unsure about the exact cause, though some studies suggest triggers could include a lack of stimulation, stress, or even parental aggression (4).

-Unfortunately, although this disorder is pretty common, there’s still very little information about it.
-It’s often misdiagnosed as obsessive-compulsive disorder (OCD) and inappropriately treated (5).
+Unfortunately, although this disorder is somewhat common, there is limited information on it.
+It is often misdiagnosed as Obsessive-Compulsive Disorder (OCD) and treated incorrectly (5).

-It can be difficult for parents to witness their little one pulling out their hair, but all you can do is try to redirect their attention.
-If your child is old enough to understand, you can calmly ask them to stop.
-Avoid making a big fuss about it, as this will likely cause unnecessary stress for both of you.
+It is hard to watch your little one pull out their hair, but your best bet is redirection.
+If your child is old enough to understand, calmly ask them to stop.
+Avoid making a huge scene, as this often causes unnecessary stress for both of you.

-Physicians primarily treat this disorder with cognitive behavioral therapy (CBT).
-This treatment helps your little one become aware of their actions (6).
+Physicians primarily treat this disorder with Cognitive Behavioral Therapy (CBT).
+This treatment helps your child become aware of their actions (6).

-The aim of CBT is to teach your child how to recognize the emotions and triggers of the hair pulling.
-Depending on the age, this could involve anything from wearing bracelets to carrying something around as a reminder.
+The goal of CBT is to teach your child to recognize the emotions and triggers behind the pulling.
+Depending on their age, this might involve wearing bracelets or carrying a “fidget” toy as a reminder.

-Your doctor might recommend placing bandages on your toddler’s fingers to make hair pulling more difficult.
-Another suggestion is to tie their hair back in a ponytail or cover it with a hat.
+Your doctor might recommend placing bandages on your toddler’s fingertips to make grasping hair difficult.
+Another option is to tie their hair back or cover it with a hat.

-Generally, for older kids who like to play with their hair, doctors recommend giving them something with a similar texture to play with.
-This could be a textured pencil topper, feather, or ribbon.
+For older kids who crave the sensory input, doctors recommend providing items with a similar texture, like a textured pencil topper, a feather, or a satin ribbon.

 4. Pica (Eating Hair)

-A baby may try eating their hair once or twice out of curiosity and never do it again.
-However, pica is a disorder when a child persistently eats more than one non-food item for at least a month (7).
+A baby may try eating their hair once or twice out of curiosity.
+However, Pica is diagnosed when a child persistently eats non-food items for at least one month (7).

-Depending on your little one’s age, they could eat paint, plaster, fabric, or hair.
-Older kids may opt for sand, leaves, pebbles, and even animal droppings or insects.
+Depending on their age, a child might eat paint, plaster, fabric, or hair.
+Older kids may opt for sand, leaves, pebbles, or even insects.

 Signs of Pica